bitcoin-dot-org/Bitcoin.org/en/full-node.md

 ![Bitcoin-Qt Welcome](/img/full-node/en-bitcoin-qt-welcome.png)

 Bitcoin Core GUI will begin to download the block chain.
-This step will take at least several hours, and it may take a day or more on a slow Internet connection or with a slow computer.
+This step will take at least several days, and it may take much more time on a slow Internet connection or with a slow computer.
 During the download, Bitcoin Core will use a significant part of your connection bandwidth.
 You can stop Bitcoin Core at any time by closing it; it will